 If you’re still experiencing symptoms after taking the suggested break from VR, don’t use it again until you feel better.

 The future of VR looks promising.
-As new technology emerges, the quality of VR experience continues to improve.
+As new technology emerges, the quality of the VR experience continues to improve.

 With VR becoming more accessible, we anticipate that its benefits will extend beyond entertainment and education into health care and other fields.